 Program Supported / Population Served: Services supported through Title IV-B Subpart I are those child welfare programs designed to evaluate a child's safety and risk and work with the child's family to maintain the child in his/her home.
 Services include prevention, intervention, family preservation and family support.
-In FY14, 24,238 investigations of reported abuse and neglect were conducted by local departments of social services.
-During that same time period, 10,796 families received in-home family services to promote child safety.
+Investigations of reported abuse and neglect are conducted by local departments of social services.
+Families served receive in-home family services to promote child safety.